 Schools shape the map

 School fit and availability can determine your entire neighborhood shortlist.
-A beautiful house with a 40-minute school run creates daily friction that no ocean view compensates for.
-Admissions at top schools are competitive — apply 6–12 months ahead when possible.
+A beautiful house with a difficult school run creates daily friction that no ocean view compensates for.
+Admissions timing, assessments, documents, and waitlists should be checked directly with each school before you commit to housing.

 - Apply to multiple schools — mid-year transfers are harder to accommodate.